ritikrajkumar/Image-encryption-using-AES-algorithm/README.md

 # Image Encryption Using AES Algorithm
-It helps the users to encrypt and decrypt an image.
+It helps the users to encrypt and decrypt an image using the AES algorithm.